JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 Our `fit` method assumes that `X` is a table (satifies the [Tables.jl spec](https://github.com/JuliaData/Tables.jl)) whose rows are the observations; and it will need need `y` to be an `AbstractFloat` vector.
-A model implementation is free to dictate the representation of data that `fit` accepts but must articulate its requirements using appropriate traits; see [Training data types](@ref) below.
+A model implementation is free to dictate the representation of data that `fit` accepts but articulates its requirements using appropriate traits; see [Training data types](@ref) below.
+We recommend against data type checks internal to `fit`; this would ordinarily be the responsibility of a higher level API, using those trasits.

 ## Operations